-- Information from a lidar system can be used for laser altimetry from airborne or spaceborne platforms to measure the heights of surfaces with high resolution and accuracy. - The reflected pulses from the solid surface (earth ground, ice sheet, etc) dominant the return signals, which allow a determination of the time-of-flight to much higher resolution than the pulse duration time.
+□ The time-of-flight information from a lidar system can be used for laser altimetry from airborne or spaceborne platforms to measure the heights of surfaces with high resolution and accuracy.

+□ The reflected pulses from the solid surface (earth ground, ice sheet, etc) dominant the return signals, which allow a determination of the timeof-flight to much higher resolution than the pulse duration time.